saravneuro/Practical-Machine-Learning-Prediction-Assignment-Writeup/README.md

 output: html_document
 ---

-This is an R Markdown document.
-Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
-For more details on using R Markdown see <http://rmarkdown.rstudio.com>.

-When you click the **Knit** button a document will be generated that includes both content as well as the output of any embedded R code chunks within the document.
-You can embed an R code chunk like this:

 ### Goal:
 * The goal of my project is to predict the manner in which the exercise was done.
 This is the "classe" variable in the training set.
 I am herewith giving a report describing how I built the model, and how I used cross validation, and the expected sample error, and the reason for the choices to use  prediction model to predict 20 different test cases.